Tour Scotland -

-You provide the sleeping bags and cooking and eating utensils. give glamping a go!
+You usually have to provide sleeping bags and cooking and eating utensils.
+For more information and ideas give glamping a go!

 Children and Pets Welcome: The caravan parks have safe play areas; some have a games room.
-Many parks welcome pets - look for the dog symbol and bring your pet to Scotland.
+Many parks welcome pets - look for the dog symbol.

-Availability: To check which parks have spacefor when you plan to travel, you can send one e.mail from our website to all the parks At peak times it's a good idea to book.
+Availability: To check which parks have space for when you plan to travel, you can send one e.mail from our website to all the parks At peak times it is wise to book ahead..

 Which Park is where?
 You can search alphabetically or search by area.
 Or by key criteria: See the Search by Recreation/Facility at the top of the page.

-Accessibility: Some parks have lodges or caravans adapted for guests with a mobility impairment; this is shown by Wheelchair Access.on their entry, which the parks add; Thistle Holiday Parks do not check.
-Parks may also show the D symbol to indicate accessible facilities on the park.
-However, we recommend that you speak with the park before you book, ask if they can send their access statement or can answer your questions..
-Three parks which do have access statements are Mortonhall in Edinburgh, Tantallon in North Berwick and Belhaven in Dunbar.
+Accessibility: Some parks have facilities on their park which are accessible for guests with a mobilitiy impairment.
+They may have information on their entries, but we recommend that you ask for the access guide which they have drawn up.
+Parks which have access statements are Mortonhall in Edinburgh, Tantallon in North Berwick and Belhaven in Dunbar.
 Red Deer near Glasgow.
-Craig Tara in Ayr and Seton Sands on the Firth of Forth
+Craig Tara in Ayr and Seton Sands on the Firth of Forth, Blairgowrie at Blairgowrie.

-Acitivites on our parks: Come of our caravan parks have facilities on site. www.thistleparks.co.uk/selfcatering/activities.php
+Acitivites on our parks: Come of our caravan parks have activities on site. www.thistleparks.co.uk/selfcatering/activities.php

 Itineraries: Stuck for ideas on where to tour?
 Check out our interaries' page. www.thistleparks.co.uk/touring/itineraries.php .